This page may contain affiliate links, see our disclaimer here.

 Here the Koutoulakis family has created a beautiful family estate, perfect for visiting and learning all about the local olive farming, harvesting, processing and bottling, and of course, tasting!

-The farm is located close to Spilia village, half way between Knossos Palace Aracheological Site and Archanes Village, in an area rich with wineries and local tavernas, within easy driving distance of Heraklion Town of only 11 km.
+The farm is located close to Spilia village, half way between Knossos Palace Archeological Site and Archanes Village, in an area rich with wineries and local tavernas, within easy driving distance of Heraklion Town of only 11 km.

 Bookings are required for tours and tastings.